CLICK TO SHOP OUR BLACK FRIDAY SALE!

 What IS Social Media?

 And there we are, before we know it, 30 minutes have passed.
-We may have a laughed a lot, but we will also have looked at a bunch of nothing in our search for the next laugh, smile, or warm fuzzy feeling (shall we say dopamine boost again!).
+We may have laughed a lot, but we will also have looked at a bunch of nothing in our search for the next laugh, smile, or warm fuzzy feeling (shall we say dopamine boost again!).

 Or maybe you're in a line at the grocery store and (oh no) it's a trainee cashier.
-Instead of taking the five minutes to do a short mindful meditation, we whip out the phone and bam... instant gratification in the form of memes and posts in your Instagram feed.
+Instead of taking five minutes to do a short mindful meditation, we whip out the phone and bam... instant gratification in the form of memes and posts in your Instagram feed.

 It can be calming and settle the brain down, but if we're not careful it can be an hour or more of a constant influx of novel and engaging content, tailored pretty close to our interests and preferences.
 The immediate feedback in the form of likes, comments, and shares triggers a sense of validation and reward, leading to a repetitive release of dopamine in the brain.
-Dopamine is a neurotransmitter associated with pleasure and motivation, and its release creates a sense of pleasure and satisfaction - which is why Social Media can be so hard to kick!
+Dopamine is a neurotransmitter associated with pleasure and motivation, and its release creates a sense of pleasure and satisfaction — which is why social media can be so hard to kick!

 If Nothing is Being Sold...
 You are the Product!